infinum/qa-handbook/Testing/Testing - Exploratory Testing.md

 ### Testing
 Before you start exploratory testing, it's important for you to have a good understanding of the application's functional requirements and any known issues or defects.
 During exploratory testing, it's important for you to document the areas of the application that have been tested, any defects that have been identified, and any testing observations or questions that arise.
 This information can be used to improve the testing process and to create a more comprehensive test plan for future testing.
 Exploratory testing can be done using different techniques such as ad-hoc testing, risk-based testing, and not to forget "Rapid Testing" and "Session-based Test Management" (SBTM) which were developed by James Bach.
-Rapid Testing is a process that emphasizes on fast testing, and SBTM is a technique that involves setting a time-box for testing and recording the areas explored and defects found during that session.
+Rapid Testing is a process that emphasizes fast testing, and SBTM is a technique that involves setting a time-box for testing and recording the areas explored and defects found during that session.
 It's important for you to understand the different techniques and choose the one that fits the specific testing situation.
 Exploratory testing is a continuous process, and it's important for you to review and improve the testing process after each testing session to ensure that the most important areas of the application are being tested and that any defects found are being addressed.

 When doing exploratory testing you should: